How To Bet On MMA Fights

 Depending on how people are betting on the fights, the odds will shift from the moment they open up right up until the night of the fight.
 Any fighter news might also change the lines.

-If you plan on betting on the underdog it’s usually best to wait til closer to the fight to place your bet, because you’ll get better odds.
-But if you’re looking to bet on the favorite, it will usually benefit you to put the bet out as soon as you can.
+TIP: If you plan on betting on the underdog it’s usually best to wait til a few minutes before the bell to place your bet, because you’ll get better odds.
+But if you’re looking to bet on the favorite, it will be benefitial to place the bet as soon as you can.

 Most people’s neighborhood bookie won’t be taking bets on UFC fights – and if they are, they’ll job you with some ugly odds.